 A number of reasons but here are some top ones that come to mind:

-Clear and rules-based.
+- Clear and rules-based.
 Relatively easy to understand and implement.
-No researched needed!
+No stock researched needed!

-History of juicy dividend raises!
-The only thing better than a strong company that pays a good dividend is a strong company that pays a good growing dividend.
+- History of juicy dividend raises!
+The only thing better than a strong company that pays a good dividend is a strong company that pays a growing dividend.

 Where can you learn more about BTSX???

 For more information, dedicated to this approach, visit Matt Poyner’s site Dividend Strategy.

 Do I use Beat the TSX (BTSX) stocks in my portfolio?